hyunhwan-jeong/CB2-Experiments/README.md

 # CB2-Experiments

-`CB2-Experiments` is the repository of scripts and data of experiments were performed to benchmark the performance of CB<sup>2</sup>.
+`CB2-Experiments` is the repository of scripts and data of experiments were performed to compare the performance of CB<sup>2</sup> to other methods (HitSelect, MAGeCK, PBNPA, PinAPL-Py, RIGER, RSA, ScreenBEAM, sgRSEA).

-## Structure of the repository

 `CB2-Experiments` contains four different directories.
-Each directory contains `README.md` to help running scripts.
+Each directory contains `README.md` to assist running scripts.

 | Folder name               | Contents                                                                                                                           |
 |---------------------------|------------------------------------------------------------------------------------------------------------------------------------|